 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

-When it comes to crowd-pleasing appetizers, this one is a huge hit!
+I love a good copycat recipe like my Copycat In n Out Burger but When it comes to crowd-pleasing appetizers, this one is a huge hit!
 Crispy, cheesy, and loaded with bacon, hard to stop at just one.
 The first bite of these easy potato boats will have you coming back for more!
 Having a variety of appetizers is always a good thing so make sure to check out my Slow Cooker Honey Meatballs, and these Jalapeno Poppers.

 Why this recipe works